NicolaiRuckel/nicolairuckel/nicolai.ruckel.de/content/about.md

 You can find this website and my other projects on [Github]({{ .Site.Params.github }}).
 Feel free to reuse them if not stated otherwise on the project page.
+Content from this page is distributed under the INSERTLICENSEHERE Creative Commons License.
+This means you can share and repost everything for non-profit websites as long as you something something I am the author, plz remember.

 # FAQ